-The consultants squarely lay the fault for the Board’s dysfunction with an entrenched group of vendor representatives who are misusing their positions to advance own interests at the expense of the improvement of the Market.
+The consultants squarely lay the fault for the Board’s dysfunction with an entrenched group of vendor representatives who are misusing their positions to advance their own interests at the expense of the improvement of the Market.

 The Board is “bogged down with operational issues and decisions” instead of making policy, the consultants write.
 This “has resulted in an ineffective board”.

 The consultants interviewed Market Board members and the Market Manager in the course of making their findings.

 Much of the reason for the ineffective board rests with the three vendor Board representatives who use their Board seats to argue about the day-to-day operating practices of the Market.

 The consultants note the vendor representatives frequently bring up “issues and situations relating to the [2011/12] renovation of the Market footprint are repeatedly raised and identified as historical injustices, with the vendors highlighting that they have been treated very badly”.

 “This is either an effort to gain a more sympathetic view of the issues they want to discuss”, the consultants write.
 “Or a deliberate obfuscation that drags out meetings to the point that everyone becomes frustrated and the agenda cannot be completed”.